 - General Responsibilities

-- The DIA Board of Directors is responsible for establishing the direction of the Association; setting overall strategy and policy objectives for the Association; reviewing the Global Chief Executive’s plans for achieving the Board’s aims; oversight and final approval of the Association’s budget; and monitoring progress toward DIA’s goals.
+- The DIA Board of Directors is responsible for establishing the direction of the Association; setting overall strategy and policy objectives for the Association; reviewing the President & Global Chief Executive’s plans for achieving the Association’s aims; oversight and final approval of the Association’s budget; and monitoring progress toward DIA’s goals.

 - The DIA Board of Directors is accountable to the global membership.

-- Officers: The President, President-Elect, Immediate Past President, and Secretary/Treasurer, who have been elected in accordance with these Bylaws and the procedures adopted by the Board of Directors, shall serve as officers and directors.
-A full term of the office of the President, President-Elect, and Immediate Past President shall be one year in each office.
+- Officers: The Chair, Chair-Elect, Immediate Past Chair, and Secretary/Treasurer, who have been elected in accordance with these Bylaws and the procedures adopted by the Board of Directors, shall serve as officers and directors.
+A full term of the office of the Chair, Chair-Elect, and Immediate Past Chair shall be one year in each office, and no individual may serve the association in the Chair, Chair-Elect, and Immediate Past Chair positions more than once in a lifetime.
 A full term of the office of the Secretary/Treasurer shall be three years.
-The Secretary/Treasurer may not serve more than two consecutive full terms.
+The Secretary/Treasurer may not serve more than two consecutive full terms in a lifetime.
 The term of office shall begin on July 1 of the year of election.

 - Duties of Officers

-- The President shall govern the affairs of the Association according to the Bylaws and subject to the actions of the Board of Directors.
-The President shall preside at all meetings of the Board of Directors.
-The President is chairperson of the Executive Committee and Board of Directors, is consulted in the nominations and elections process, and is an ex-officio member of all other Board committees without voting privileges.
+- The Chair shall govern the affairs of the Association according to the Bylaws and subject to the actions of the Board of Directors.
+The Chair shall preside at all meetings of the Board of Directors.
+The Chair is chairperson of the Executive Committee and Board of Directors, is consulted in the nominations and elections process, and is an ex-officio member of all other Board committees without voting privileges.

-- The President-Elect shall assist the President in all duties and generally shall become acquainted with the duties of the President.
-The President-Elect is a member of the Executive Committee and leads DIA strategic planning.
+- The Chair-Elect shall assist the Chair in all duties and generally shall become acquainted with the duties of the Chair.
+The Chair-Elect is a member of the Executive Committee and leads DIA strategic planning.

-- The Immediate Past President is a member of the Executive Committee and is chairperson of the Governance Committee.
+- The Immediate Past Chair is a member of the Executive Committee and is chairperson of the Governance Committee.

-- The Secretary/Treasurer is authorized to sign all legal documents requiring the signature of a Board officer.
-The Secretary/Treasurer shall prepare accurate minutes of all Board meetings, ensure that all corporate registrations are maintained, fulfill the legal requirements of a Secretary, and may execute such documents and take such actions as shall be required by law.
-The Secretary/Treasurer shall review the financial status of the Association at least quarterly and as often as deemed necessary and shall contribute to the annual report to the DIA membership.
+- The Secretary/Treasurer shall ensure the accuracy of minutes of all Board meetings and shall review the financial status of the Association at least quarterly and as often as deemed necessary.
 The Secretary/Treasurer is a member of the Executive Committee and is chairperson of the Finance Committee.

 - Fiduciary Duties